Barrister

 Catherine Jones Williams

-B Comm (Melbourne University), LLB (Deakin University), ACA
+B Comm (Melbourne University), LLB (Deakin University)

 Admitted